How Diet Culture is Rooted in Fatphobia and Privilege

-Once you start to realize the amount of white privilege, thin privilege and economic privilege perpetuated by diet culture, you can’t unsee it.
-The fatphobic, patriarchal and white supremacist roots of diet culture is why they focus on weight-based health, and promote causes like ending the “obesity epidemic.”
-If diet culture was truly rooted in health, their focus would be on equality, food access and quality healthcare.
+Once you start to realize the amount of fatphobia and privilege perpetuated by diet culture, you can’t unsee it.
+If diet culture was truly rooted in health, their focus would be on equality, food access, quality healthcare and sustainable behaviors.
+Instead they focus on weight-based health, and promote empty causes like ending the “obesity epidemic.”

 I have white privilege, thin privilege and economic privilege.
 And unfortunately I supported and contributed to diet culture’s narrative in the past.

 It’s HARD to unlearn.
 Especially when privileged, fatphobic messaging is everywhere.
 It’s normalized.
 And many of us benefit from it.

 But once you realize it.
 And see it for what it actually is.
 You can’t unsee it.